sharifulofsust/First-Jupyter-Notebook/README.md

 For visualization , I have installed pandas_profiling.
 It is an excellent library  for profiling of the data and to visualize the overall condition of the dataset.
 I am really amazed by this library
 Finally I have done some basic data exploration by different mathematical operations

+ON the second part I have used google colab